What is Intelligent Automation

 What Makes Your Customer Unique?

-Besides considering the modern consumer’s demands, investigate what else your customers desire and expect.
-Many organizations explore this question by building analytics capabilities to get to know their customers.
+Many organizations explore these questions by building analytics capabilities to get to know their customers.
 Another common initiative is driving customer behavior by organizing analytics-driven experiments.
 Creating customer personas or talking to your customers to hear more about their experiences, likes, and dislikes are also great strategies.

 2. Change Management: Culture in the Digital Age